Reorganizing the Overwolf Support Portal around user intent rather than the system taxonomy

 Solution

-Each decision addressed the same issue.
-Users had to translate their problems into the platform’s language.
+Each solution addressed a root problem.
+Users had to translate their experience into the platform's language.

-I built the strategy to surface relevant content earlier, simplify intake, and clarify what happens after submission.
-These steps were designed to remove the translation burden at every stage.
+I built a strategy to surface relevant content earlier, simplify intake, and clarify what happens after submission, removing the translation burden at every stage.

 Reduce ticket friction and increase first-contact resolution